hinc-b/UniProject_Text-Mining-Social-Media-Analytics/README.md

 ** The subject of the study ** are posts about the candidates for the US presidency - J. Biden and D. Trump.
 Thus, these are not candidates' posts, but posts about candidates.

-During the analysis, we tried to find answers to the following questions:
+During the analysis, I tried to find answers to the following questions:
 1. How did the residents of the USA and other countries express themselves about the candidates?
 2. Which languages were used most often?
 3. What form of application (web, mobile, etc.) was most often used to post entries?